£1 Million Pound Mortgages: Monthly Repayments and Income Requirements

 1. A more flexible affordability criteria

-The reason why private banks have traditionally dominated the high-value mortgage space is their ability to be more flexible in their acceptance criteria.
+Private banks have traditionally dominated the high-value mortgage space due to their ability to be more flexible in their acceptance criteria.

-Private banks are often more willing to take risks, and will look more holistically at your assets, not just your income.
-They’ll factor in things like shares, bonuses and a variety of assets that a regular lender may not.
+Private banks are often more willing to take risks and will take a more holistic look at your assets, not just your income.
+They’ll factor in shares, bonuses and various assets that a regular lender may not.

-There are also private lenders who offer mortgages based on pension income.
+Some private lenders offer mortgages based on pension income.

-This means that, if you have unusual income streams, are self-employed or hoping to get UK mortgage based on foreign income, they may be a better option than a high street bank.
+This means that if you have unusual income streams, are self-employed, or hope to get a UK mortgage based on foreign income, they may be a better option than a high-street bank.

 2. They usually offer more financing options

 The flexibility of the private bank often extends to the kind of terms it offers.
-You’re more likely to obtain an interest-only mortgage, or a higher loan to value (LTV) ratio.
+You’ll likely obtain an interest-only mortgage or a higher loan-to-value (LTV) ratio.

 3. They often specialise in mortgages for £1 million and over

 The premium you pay is reflected in the service you receive.
-Aside from giving you a more ‘tailored’ customer experience, niche private banks can be more efficient when it comes to pushing the deal through.
+Aside from giving you a more ‘tailored’ customer experience, niche private banks can be more efficient when pushing the deal through.

 After all, it’s what they specialise in.